wp-plugins/socialphotos/readme.txt

 === Plugin Name ===
 Contributors:  Socialphotos
 Donate link: www.socialphotosapp.com
-Tags: instagram, media, social, gallery, images, image, photos, plugin Requires at least: 3.5 or higher
+Tags: instagram, media, social, gallery, images, image, photos, plugin, ucg Requires at least: 3.5 or higher
-Tested up to: 4.1.1
+Tested up to: 4.2.2
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Socialphotos integrates your customer generated content from Socialmedia on your website.
-Increases Brand Credibility and Drives sales.
+Visual Marketing tool to Discover and integrate your customer Instagram photos, build a loyal customer community and increase conversion.

-You simply connect your Instagram account, create hashtags and connect them with your created galleries.
+Seamlessly connect your Instagram, create hashtags and connect them with your created galleries.

-There are 2 types of galleries - Product (NOT AVAILABLE IN WP YET) and a Unique Gallery.
-Product galleries have one look for all products (each gallery has a #product_name_hashtag), whereas Unique galleries ca be customised as you want and placed wherever you want on the site.
+Your Unique Gallery can be customised as you want and placed wherever you want on the site.

-Afterwards spread the word to tag photos with #your_hashtags.
-Each hashtag has its own photos.
-Then you can moderate the stream and choose which photos to display.
+65% people are visual learners.
+Images are processed 60’000 times faster than text.

-Download the widget now and have a 30-day trial for all features.
+No risk 30-day trial for all features.

 == Installation ==